In 2020, the average educational debt per graduating dental school senior was $305,000 in educational debt.

 In 2020, over three quarters (77 percent) of graduating dental school seniors reported using federal Direct Loans to pay for dental school and, to a lesser extent, Grad PLUS loans (73 percent).
 The interest rates and repayment terms for these loans are generally more favorable than private sector loans, but the borrowing terms are still daunting.

 Any legislative proposals that would cut or eliminate federal loan programs would simply narrow the options that are available to dental students to finance their education.
 The American Dental Association (ADA) supports many pieces of legislation that would help to alleviate student loan debt for dental students and dentists.

-Reducing the burden of higher interest rates and providing on educational debt will make banks more open to loaning start-up funds for new dentists to open a dental practice.
-It will also remove barriers for those wanting to pursue careers in public service, teaching, research and administration.
-ADA currently supports two pieces of legislation that would provide better interest rate, deferment and repayment options.
+Reducing the burden of higher interest rates and providing better repayment options for educational debt will allow new dentists to better access start-up funds to open or take over an existing dental practice.
+It may also remove barriers for those wanting to pursue careers in public service, teaching, research and administration.
+The ADA and the American Student Dental Association (ASDA) currently support legislation that would provide better interest rates, deferment and repayment options.

 Enter your email address below to stay up-to-date on the latest legislation and issues affecting dentistry.